BiTS Fellows

 Jo Melville

-Jo Melville was a Fellow in the US Department of Energy from 2021–2024, first at the Solar Energy Technologies Office and subsequently at ARPA-E, where he developed and managed over $100 million in high-risk grants for carbon-neutral steel production, synthetic fuels and geologic hydrogen.
-He holds a PhD in chemistry from MIT and a bachelor's degree from UC Berkeley.
+Jonathan “Jo” Melville was a Fellow at ARPA-E in the US Department of Energy from 2022–2024, where he developed and managed over $100 million in high-risk grants for green steel production, synthetic fuels, and geologic hydrogen.
+He holds a PhD in chemistry from MIT and a bachelor’s degree from UC Berkeley.
+He is from San Francisco, California.

 Sven Truckenbrodt

-Sven Truckenbrodt's ambition is to understand how the brain's biological hardware produces cognition and consciousness.
-He has helped build next-generation brain mapping technology as Lead Scientist Molecular Connectomics at E11 Bio, one of the world's first Focused Research Organizations.
-He holds a group leader position at the MRC Laboratory of Molecular Biology in Cambridge, UK.
+Sven Truckenbrodt is working on how the brain’s molecular hardware produces cognition.
+Sven has helped build next-generation brain mapping technology as Lead Scientist Molecular Connectomics at E11 Bio, one of the world’s first Focused Research Organizations.
+He is now a group leader at the MRC Laboratory of Molecular Biology in Cambridge, UK.

 Ananth Kumar

-Bind ResearchBuilding a comprehensive open RNA resource mapping non-coding RNA structure, chemical modifications, interactions and function, creating an “AlphaFold moment” for RNA to discover novel therapeutic targets, decode RNA molecular grammar and uncover circuitry underlying genome evolution.
+Bind ResearchBuilding a comprehensive open RNA resource mapping non-coding RNA structure, chemical modifications, interactions and function, creating the infrastructure to enable an “AlphaFold moment” for RNA to discover novel therapeutic targets, decode RNA molecular architecture and uncover circuitry underlying genome evolution.

 Ananth Kumar is an entrepreneurial scientist and policy nerd.
 He obtained his PhD in Biological Science from the MRC Laboratory of Molecular Biology as a Gates Cambridge Scholar, and was a HFSP long-term fellow at Yale University working on non-coding RNAs.
 Outside of science, he enjoys cricket, Japanese sword fighting and reading fiction.